esp0xdeadbeef/win-kernel-d/course-sysinternals/Part-07/transcript-edited.md

 ## What is an API?

-An **API** (Application Programming Interface) functions like any other function: it manipulates data structures, controls read/write operations to devices, and may implement algorithms or logic.
+An **API** (Application Programming Interface) functions like any other function:

+It manipulates data structures, controls read/write operations to devices, and may implement algorithms or logic.

 For Windows, these are libraries provided by Microsoft.

 ## Example: `GetCommandLine`